John De'Mathew: Marriage and family

-De’Mathew was married to two wives, Sarafina Wairimu and Caroline Waithera, with whom he had seven children.
+De’Mathew was married to two wives, Sarafina Wairimû and Caroline Waithera, with whom he had seven children.
 Both wives described him as a loving and supportive husband, as well as a present father who cared deeply for his family.

 Music career

 De’Mathew composed his first song while in Standard Seven.
-His professional career began in December 1986 with the single Jenifer, supported by musicians Timona Mburu and Joseph Wamumbe.
-His second release, My Dear Nduku (1987), became a major hit and propelled him into the limelight.
+His professional career began in December 1986 with the single Jenifer, supported by musicians Timona Mbûrû and Joseph Wamûmbe.
+His second release, My Dear Ndukû (1987), became a major hit and propelled him into the limelight.

 Over the course of three decades, he recorded more than 50 albums and around 375 songs.
-His music often employed Kikuyu proverbs and metaphors to pass coded social and cultural messages, earning him the nickname “the Agikuyu prophet.”
-Some of his notable songs include Njata Yakwa, Thi ni igiri, My Brother, Pin Number, Mwihuguro, Meme Mene Tekeli, and Ngoro Gitina.
+His music often employed Kikuyu proverbs and metaphors to pass coded social and cultural messages, earning him the nickname “the Agikûyû prophet.”
+Some of his notable songs include Njata Yakwa, ThÎ nÎ igiri, My Brother, Pin Number, MwÎhûgûro, Meme Mene Tekeli, and Ngoro GÎtina.

 Legacy

 Beyond his music, De’Mathew made lasting contributions to the welfare of Kenyan musicians.
 In 2019, he championed the creation of the Talented Musicians and Composers (TAMCO) Sacco, which brought together artists to promote financial independence and reduce reliance on public fundraisers in times of illness or death.
-The Sacco, supported by Murang’a County Government, later invested in property to secure sustainable income for members.
+The Sacco, supported by Mûrang’a County Government, later invested in property to secure sustainable income for members.

 De’Mathew also played a mentorship role, nurturing upcoming artists and encouraging them to use music as a tool for storytelling, cultural preservation, and empowerment.

 He died on 18 August 2019 following a road accident near Blue Post Hotel along the Thika Super Highway.
 His death was mourned across the nation, with leaders including President Uhuru Kenyatta, Deputy President William Ruto, and Raila Odinga describing him as a cultural icon whose music inspired and educated generations.